kuromii5/Multi-Type_Dictionary/README.md

-# Static Closed-Addressing Dictionary with multiple key and value types on Rust #
+# Static Closed-Addressing Dictionary based on HashTable with multiple K:V types on Rust #

 ## About this project ##